robotic-vision-lab/VRRW-Unity/README.md

 5. Start the Unity-side package:

 Hit the play button in the Unity Editor to start the package.
-Please note that at this point you should have SteamVR running with a headset connected and the ROS-side API running.
+Please note that at this point you should have SteamVR running with a VR headset connected and the ROS-side API running.

 The robot should snap into position and you may begin interacting with the